karma-runner/karma-dart/README.md

 ## Getting Started

-    npm install karma@canary-dart
+You'll need node.js: http://nodejs.org/download/

+Install karma and karma-dart adapter npms:

-    npm install karma-dart@canary
+    npm install karma@canary-dart karma-dart@canary

+Refer to [npm install] documentation for more details and install options.

-and that you have the following dependencies in your pubspec.yaml
+and that you need the following dependencies in your pubspec.yaml

     unittest: any
     browser: any